ryanbrainard/shoehorn/README.md

 ###Setup Mappings

-To use Shoehorn with an app, key-value mappings need to be created from environment variables to system properties.
+To use Shoehorn with an app, key-value mappings need to be created to assign environment variables to system properties.
-If nothing is specified on the right-hand side of the equals sign (i.e. a bare key), the environment variable will simply be mapped to a system property with the same name.
-Additionally, the same environment variable can be mapped to multiple system properties by listing multiple new names delimited by spaces.

-Example mappings:

-    ENV_VAR_TO_MAP_AS_IS
-    ENV_VAR_TO_MAP_TO_A_NEW_NAME=new.name.as.system.property
-    ENV_VAR_TO_MAP_TO_MULTIPLE_NEW_NAMES=new.name.as.system.property another.name.as.system.property
+For example:

+    system.property.name=ENV_VAR_NAME

-The mappings are provided to Shoehorn as environment variables starting with `SHOEHORN_MAP`.
+The mappings themselves are provided to Shoehorn as environment variables starting with `SHOEHORN_MAP`.
 Multiple mappings can be can be placed on the same line with `;` delimiters.
 For example, to set the mappings above as envronment variables:

-    export SHOEHORN_MAP_MULTI="ENV_VAR_TO_MAP_AS_IS;ENV_VAR_TO_MAP_TO_A_NEW_NAME=new.name.as.system.property"
+    export SHOEHORN_MAP_SINGLE="system.property.name=ENV_VAR_NAME"
-    export SHOEHORN_MAP_SINGLE="ENV_VAR_TO_MAP_TO_MULTIPLE_NEW_NAMES=new.name.as.system.property another.name.as.system.property"
+    export SHOEHORN_MAP_MULTI="system.property.name=ENV_VAR_NAME;another.system.property.name=ANOTHER_ENV_VAR_NAME"

 Notice how the mappings can all be lumped into one environment variable delimited by `;` or configured separated.